AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-System-Fonts.md

 ## Installing a custom font

-⚠️ Create a NAND backup before proceeding!
-If you bricked your OS, see the restore section below.
+<p class="warning">Create a NAND backup before proceeding!
+If you bricked your OS, see the restore section below.</p>

-⚠️ Never uninstall CFW while any modded system titles are installed.
-It will result in an unbootable state and you'll need the [ntrboot](https://www.flashcarts.net/ds-quick-start-guide) DS flashcart to recover it.
+<p class="warning">Never uninstall CFW while any modded system titles are installed.
+It will result in an unbootable state and you'll need the <a href="https://www.flashcarts.net/ds-quick-start-guide">ntrboot</a> DS flashcart to recover it.</p>

 1. Download a custom system font (`.cia`) from above.